feralhosting/feralhosting.github.io/Installable software/ruTorrent - troubleshooting/readme.md

 ~/www/username.server.feralhosting.com/public_html/rutorrent/plugins
 ~~~

-Where username is you Feral username and server is the name of the server that is hosting rutorrent.
+Where username is your Feral username and server is the name of the server that is hosting rutorrent.

 ### Troubleshooting